 What was launched as a basic blogging tool quickly evolved to become an innovator in the digital marketing scene and a go-to platform for website building.
 Our collection of the most important WordPress statistics will help you understand its dominance in the CMS market, how powerful it is, and why you should consider it for your next project.
 In the end, you will also find some fun facts that will get you closer to the WordPress concept, as well as the answers to five of the most frequently asked questions.

 The percentage of websites using WordPress is impressive.
 The platform powers more than one-third of all the websites, including the ones without a CMS or with a custom-coded CMS.
-If you only consider the sites with a known CMS, the WordPress market share amounts to 64.1%.
+If you only consider the sites with a known CMS, WordPress market share amounts to 64.8%.

 (w3techs)